-NES-ZIONA, Israel, Aug.
-5 /PRNewswire-FirstCall/ -- Modigene Inc. today reported that its Israeli-based R&D subsidiary has received approval for a special grant from the Israeli Office of the Chief Scientist ("OCS") in support of the company's development program for interferon-beta-CTP (IFN-Beta-CTP), its longer-acting version of interferon beta.
-Interferon-beta is an injectable treatment for multiple sclerosis (MS).
+VIENNA, Va., Nov.
+27 /PRNewswire-FirstCall/ -- Modigene Inc. today reported that its Israeli-based R&D subsidiary has received approval for a special grant from the Israeli Office of the Chief Scientist ("OCS") in support of the company's development program for hGH-CTP, its longer-acting version of human growth hormone (hGH).
+In preclinical models, a single injection of hGH-CTP has shown the potential to replace 7 to 10 daily injections of commercial hGH.

-The OCS has approved a special grant to support Modigene's IFN-Beta-CTP program for 2008-2009.
-The grant will provide cash reimbursements of 40% of expenses paid for IFN-Beta-CTP product development during this period.
-Modigene's full IFN-Beta-CTP development program, as submitted to the OCS, is based on an estimated development budget of $25 million for calendar years 2008-2011.
-IFN-Beta-CTP is currently in preclinical development, with clinical trials expected to begin in 2009.
+The OCS has approved a special grant to support Modigene's hGH-CTP program, based on an estimated development budget of $10 million for calendar years 2007-2009.
+The grant will provide cash reimbursements of 30% to 50% of expenses paid for hGH-CTP product development during this period, including materials, GMP production, salaries and clinical trials. hGH-CTP is currently in preclinical development, with clinical trials expected to begin in 2008.

-"This generous new grant from the OCS is an important non-dilutive cash resource for Modigene and represents another validation of the potential of our technology and of our second lead candidate," said Abraham Havron, Ph.D., Chief Executive Officer of Modigene.
-"The OCS has already awarded Modigene funds in support of our human growth hormone (hGH-CTP) product candidate and we are delighted that our IFN-Beta-CTP program has now also been selected for support.
+"This generous new grant from the OCS is an important non-dilutive cash resource for Modigene and represents another validation of the potential of our lead candidate," said Abraham Havron, Ph.D., Chief Executive Officer of Modigene.
+"The OCS has already awarded Modigene funds in support of our EPO- CTP product candidate and we are delighted that our hGH-CTP program has now also been selected for support.
 This visionary OCS program is particularly attractive for Modigene because it does not require any repayment until the product is generating revenue.
 We are grateful for this valuable source of non-dilutive capital."

-Under the terms of the grant, Modigene is required to repay the OCS the sum of the grant plus accrued interest through a series of payments that begin only upon successful commercialization of the IFN-Beta-CTP product, or other products developed at the company with its CTP technology.
+Under the terms of the grant, Modigene shall repay the OCS the sum of the grant plus accrued interest through a series of payments that begin only upon successful commercialization of the hGH-CTP product, or other products developed at the company with its CTP technology.

-Modigene's technology was discovered by researchers at Washington University in St. Louis and is based on a short amino acid sequence, the Carboxyl Terminal Peptide (CTP).
-CTP occurs naturally in humans and when attached to a therapeutic protein, extends the time that the protein is active in the body.
-The potential utility of the technology has been demonstrated by Schering-Plough, which licenses the CTP technology for fertility applications only.
-On July 8, 2008 it announced successful top-line data from its Phase III ENGAGE trial demonstrating that women receiving a single injection of the fertility drug FSH-CTP achieved the same pregnancy rates as women receiving seven consecutive daily injections of commercial FSH.
-This 1,509 patient trial was the largest double-blind fertility trial ever conducted.
-Modigene is using the same CTP technology to extend the duration of action of other therapeutic proteins.
-It has an exclusive license from Washington University to the CTP technology for use with all therapeutic proteins except for the four endocrine hormones licensed to Schering-Plough.
+Modigene's technology is based on a short amino acid sequence, the Carboxyl Terminal Peptide (CTP).
+CTP occurs naturally in humans, and when attached to a therapeutic protein, extends the time that the protein is active in the body.
+The potential utility of the technology has been demonstrated by Organon, a unit of Schering-Plough, which licenses the CTP technology for fertility applications only.
+Phase II trials of its CTP follicle stimulating hormone product (FSH-CTP) demonstrated that a single injection provides the same clinical effect as seven consecutive daily injections of standard FSH.
+These trials also demonstrated that attaching the CTP peptide did not affect the therapeutic activity of FSH or cause a negative immune system response.
+Modigene has an exclusive license from Washington University for use of CTP with all therapeutic proteins except four fertility proteins.
+Modigene currently has three CTP-enhanced compounds in preclinical testing and a fourth in earlier stage development.

 CONTACT: Shai Novik, President, Modigene Inc., +1-866-644-7811,